URI-Hydrobotics-Team/AUV/control/hub/README.md

 ## Communication Overview

-The microcontroller (Pi Pico) running MicroPython will interface with the hub over serial via USB.
+The microcontroller (Pi Pico) running MicroPython will interface with the hub over serial via USB.<br>
-Inputs recieved from sensors connected to the Pi directly and the microcontroller will be agregated by this program and made avaliable to other software over a socket connection.
+Inputs recieved from sensors connected to the Pi directly and the microcontroller will be agregated by this program and made avaliable to other software over a socket connection.<br>
-Input from other sources such as the deckbox will be recieved via a socket.
+Input from other sources such as the deckbox are recieved via socket connections.

 ## Socket Structure
-All sockets used for communication are connectionless, of the datagram type (UDP), and use the internet doman.
+All sockets used for communication are connectionless, of the datagram type (UDP), and use the internet doman.<br>
 Each message is a chracter string starting with the character '!'.
 Then a 3 character ID is next (e.g. "!HUB") which is used to designate the sender.
 Then a ' ' character is appened along with another 3 characters for message TYPE.
 FInally another space is appended along with the contents of the message.
 Messages can be up to 256 bytes long.
 ### Example Messages (for demonstration purposes)
-!HUB ERR failed to initialize sensors
+!HUB ERR failed to initialize sensors<br>
-!HUB ALR leak detected
+!HUB ALR leak detected<br>
-!LOG ALR large log size
+!LOG ALR large log size<br>
-!DBX CMD thrust vect 20,40,60
+!DBX CMD thrust vect 20,40,60<br>
 In practice, these messages are likely going to be heavily abreviated in order to save message space
 ### Terminology
 Broadcaster: a server program that broadcasts data over a socket (e.g.)